420blaze420/tape0002/README.md

 * Company executives are concerned a wireless network will 'produce poor results' compared to the wired network.

 #### WPA3
-* Must implement WPA3 security with 802.1X authentication on the new wireless network.
+* Must implement WPA3 enterprise grade security with 802.1X authentication for all users on the new wireless network.
-* RADIUS
+* Must use a RADIUS server for authentication and authorization, via integration with the 'xcomx' ADDS domain.
+* Communications between the RADIUS server(s) and wireless infrastructure must be encrypted.
+* The final design must support at least 1256 simultaneous users, and at least 3000 devices.

 #### Guest network isolation
 * A subnet for guest users will not be necessary.